Community Infrastructure Levy

 The levy is set locally and most new development which creates additional floor space of 100 square metres or more, or creates a new dwelling, is potentially liable for the levy.

-The applicant isn't always the person responsible for paying CIL, as soon as you know who will be liable you should submit an assumption of liability form.
+The applicant is not always the person responsible for paying CIL, as soon as you know who will be liable you should submit an assumption of liability form.
 Assumption of liability forms can be found on the Planning Portal.

 If the development is liable to pay CIL, we send out a liability notice when the planning application is approved.
 This notice explains how much the developer will be liable to pay.
 Liability notices are mainly to inform the customer; we never seek payment at this stage.